Russia to boost ties with Pakistan, supply military gear

 “We stand ready to strengthen the anti-terrorist potential of Pakistan, including by supplying Pakistan with special military equipment,” Lavrov said, without going into detail about the equipment.

-As Washington reviews an agreement it signed more than a year ago with the Taliban and rethinks a May 1 withdrawal of its soldiers, Moscow has stepped up its involvement in Afghanistan, emerging as a significant player.
-Last month it hosted talks between the Taliban and senior government officials and Lavrov suggested another high level meeting could again be held in Moscow.
+Washington is reviewing an agreement it signed more than a year ago with the Taliban as it rethinks a May 1 withdrawal of its soldiers.
+Meanwhile, Moscow has stepped up its involvement in Afghanistan, emerging as a significant player.
+Last month it hosted talks between the Taliban and senior government officials, and Lavrov suggested another high-level meeting could again be held in Moscow.

 Lavrov arrived in Pakistan on Tuesday from neighboring India, with whom Moscow has had a long and solid relationship.
 The apparent reset in Pakistani-Russian relations however is by contrast a recent phenomena.